Maryville alumni have left us to become productive and contributing members of their communities. Here are a few stories.

 The day in question is when two men robbed the First National Bank of Wheeling.
 These men were driving down River Road after the robbery when they saw a cop car.
 Now the cops at the time had no idea that these men had just robbed a bank, but the robbers went into a state of panic and started speeding so the cop car took chase.
-The robbers jumped out of their car near the side drive by the villa and ran thru the school.
+The robbers jumped out of their car near the side drive by the rectory and ran through the school.
 They went up to the second floor, ran through Providence Hall and deposited a gun on the top shelf of my locker.

 Later, when I reached up to get some socks that I had in a basket on the top shelf and felt this cold metal thing.
 When I took it out to my surprise it was a gun!
 I first threw the gun gently on the bed next to my locker and then wrapped the gun in my skirt.
 (Nice outfit in the pic, it was laundry day, and I didn’t have any clean clothes that day) and started going to find a nun to give the gun to.
 I was trailed by everyone nearby yelling, and we got into the stairwell and met Kay Kilgallon.
 Kay took the gun from me before I dropped it and it went off.

 Then the photographers and reporters came.
 And as I was standing with Fr.
 Garrity, they asked me to point to where I found the gun on the shelf.
 I wasn’t sad at all that day, just bewildered.
 Later that afternoon I had to go to the infirmary to work, and Sister Gerard was praying on the sunporch and told me to go and dust mop the rooms.
 So I went to go down in the basement to get some mops when I could hear some guys talking and once in a while bang on something metal.
 Well, I froze.
 I couldn’t get myself to go downstairs, so I kept going back to the nun, but she was busy praying.
 So I went back to the top of the stairs.
 I must have stood there for 1/2 hour too scared to go down because I could hear that someone was downstairs.
-I also knew that there was a tunnel going from the infirmary to the villa, and I was sure the robbers where down there.
+I also knew that there was a tunnel going from the infirmary to the rectory, and I was sure the robbers where down there.
 Finally, I got the nerve to tell sister that there was noise coming from downstairs,and I was too afraid to go down there.
 She started to laugh and said she was sorry, she forgot to tell me that some plumbers where down there working on some pipes.